 The November ‘fall’ was most pronounced at grocery stores, gasoline stations and other retailers.
 Most of the reduction took place during the week rather than on the weekend, likely a reflection of the fact consumers were less willing to stop and shop on the way home from work when it was dark.

 While the JPMorgan Chase study was not ‘store’ specific, major grocers in Los Angeles include Sprouts Farmers Market Inc. (TSX:SFMC), Ralphs, a subsidiary of Kroger Co.
-(NYSE:KRC), Wal-Mart Stores Inc. (NYSE:WMTC) and Costco Wholesale Corp.
-(NASDAQ:COSTC).
+(NYSE:KRC), Wal-Mart Stores Inc. (NYSE:WMTB) and Costco Wholesale Corp.
+(NASDAQ:COSTB).

 Spring And Stocks